 Option Description Enable MMR Enables multimedia redirection for BLAST and PCoIP connections.
 NOTE: HP recommends disabling this option.
 For connections made with RDP protocol, use the Enable Multimedia Redirection option.
-See RDP Options on page 25.
+See RDP Options on page 29 .
+Enable USB auto-connect when inserted Enable USB device redirection when a USB device is inserted.
+Enable USB auto-connect at startup Enable USB device redirection when a VMware View connection starts.
+Send Ctrl + Alt + Del to virtual desktop Enable sending Ctrl + Alt + Del to virtual desktop directly.
+Allow Horizon Client data sharing If your Horizon administrator has opted to participate in the customer experience improvement program, VMware collects and receives anonymous data on client systems to prioritize hardware and software compatibility.
 Enable client drive redirection Enables the shared folder feature for BLAST and PCoIP connections.
 This option is enabled by default.
 Don't start application maximized If enabled, applications do not start in maximized windows.
 Automatic login When enabled, the user is automatically logged in when the connection is established.
 NOTE: HP recommends enabling this option.
 Virtualization pack for Skype for Business Enables virtualization of Skype for Business.
 NOTE: Video calls might use most of the processing power of a thin client.
 HP recommends disabling this option.
-Enable seamless window Enables applications to start in seamless window mode.
 Default Desktop Specifies a desktop to start automatically when a VMware Horizon View connection is launched.
 Preferred Protocol Lets you select PCoIP, RDP, or BLAST as the preferred protocol or choose to select the protocol later.
-Network Condition for BLAST Lets you select the network condition for a BLAST connection: • Excellent Typical (default) • Poor Application Size Sets the application window size.
+Application Size Sets the application window size.
 You can select All Monitors, Full Screen, Large Window , or Small Window .
 Desktop Size Sets the desktop window size.
-You can select All Monitors, Full Screen, Large Window , or Small Window .
+You can select All Monitors, Full Screen, Large Window, or Small Window .
 Printers Controls how local printer redirection is handled: • ThinPrint: Shares printers using high-level redirection.
-USB Redirection • Disable NOTE: For connections made with RDP protocol, see RDP printer redirection on page 22.
+USB Redirection • Disable NOTE: For connections made with RDP protocol, see RDP printer redirection on page 26.